The B2B Marketing Funnel: Stages, Tactics, and Buyer Conversion Strategies

 Some strategies at this stage include social media content marketing, industry events, professional networking and SEO.

-2. Interest and Consideration:
+2. Interest and Consideration

 At this point, only those who are interested in your product are left in the funnel.
 They are aware of your product and will begin to actively seek out information.
 Now it's time to build your case.
 This is where you want to double-down on what makes you the best option over your competitors.